-Serve the ham that was used in “A Great Way to Smoke Your Holiday Turkey” recipe on page one of Section 3.
+Serve the ham that was used in “A Great Way to Smoke Your Holiday Turkey” recipe.
 Delicious!!

 Rub ham generously with brown sugar and let stand at room temperature for two hours.
 Place on grill, away from direct heat, at 250° for about three hours.
 Meanwhile, make a glaze using one small can of chopped pineapple, undrained, and four tablespoons of honey.
 Place the ham in a pan and pour glaze over it.
 Continue cooking for one hour longer.

-A shoulder ham with the bone is best for this recipe.
+A shoulder ham with the bone in is best for this recipe.

 - 1 small can crushed pineapple, undrained